I think the best gifts are the items or services that end up being useful and practical.

 3. Gym Membership

-It’s no longer acceptable to feed yourself ramen on a regular basis and binge drink every weekend.
+It’s no longer acceptable to feed yourself ramen regularly and binge drink every weekend.

 This is the best time to buy a graduate a gym membership, as it can relieve stress, boost confidence, and get them ready for the working world.